Skip to Content

 = ~22.21°

-• Neutral (~23.41354°): When one or both tilts are at their mean position
+• Neutral (~23.41354°): one or both at their mean position.

-The Axial Tilt (Obliquity) Component
+The Axial Tilt Effect

 Two easily-confused things act on Earth’s spin axis:

 (1) The precession of the equinoxes (~25,794 yr, H/13) — Earth’s axis direction traces a cone in space.
 This is the classical precession observed by Hipparchus.
-It rotates where the axis points but does NOT change the tilt angle — the ±0.63603° amplitude is not visible on this cycle.
+It rotates where the axis points but does NOT change the tilt angle; the ±0.63603° amplitude is not visible on this cycle.

-(2) The axial tilt oscillation (~41,915 yr, H/8) — the angle between Earth’s rotation axis and the ecliptic varies by ±0.63603° around its mean ~23.41354°.
-This is the component that produces the observed ~41,000-year Milankovitch obliquity cycle, and this is where the ±0.63603° amplitude is actually observable.
+(2) The axial tilt effect (~41,915 yr, H/8) — the angle between Earth’s rotation axis and the ecliptic varies by ±0.63603° around its mean ~23.41354°.
+This is the effect that produces the observed ~41k-year Milankovitch obliquity cycle, where the ±0.63603° amplitude is actually observable.

 Why H/8 and not H/13?
-In the model’s scene graph the tilt is carried by the H/5 ecliptic precession layer, and it beats against the H/3 inclination precession via Fibonacci addition: 1/(H/5) + 1/(H/3) = (3 + 5)/H = 8/H = 1/(H/8).
+The tilt is carried by the H/5 ecliptic precession layer and beats against the H/3 inclination precession via Fibonacci addition: 1/(H/5) + 1/(H/3) = (3 + 5)/H = 8/H = 1/(H/8).
 The H/3 inclination movement delays the H/5 axial component, so the net tilt oscillation only emerges at the H/8 interference period, not at H/13.

 PropertyValue